seven-vector-databases/seven-vector-databases.github.io/src/part-main/day4-weaviate.md

 > **Note** The Weaviate Cloud free tier only supports the `hfresh` vector index type. `HNSW` is not available on the free tier.
 Use `Configure.VectorIndex.hfresh()` rather than `Configure.VectorIndex.hnsw()`.

 > **Note:** The free tier allows only one collection per cluster.
-If the collection already exists from a previous run, delete it before recreating:
+If the collection already exists from a previous run, delete it before recreating.

 ```python
 if client.collections.exists(COLLECTION_NAME):